wraithan/resume/docs/gigs.rst

 :doc:`projects <\projects>` working to develop the skills needed to work in the industry.

+Cedexis / Citrix
+################
+Senior Engineer (Oct '17 - Current)
+***********************************

+With a background doing telemetry in JavaScript from working at New Relic, I took an opportunity to work on a browser based RUM client and related infrastructure.
+What made this job particularly interesting to me was having telemetry data used for more than just alerting or performance analysis, it was fed into intelligent DNS server that used it to make routing decisions.

+* Redesigned and built Dynamic Content benchmarks to include a cryptographic signature, giving us the first verified measurement type, enusing no caching happened that would invalidate the measurement.
+* Built out the canary deployment system for the RUM client, allowing us to roll our releases or experiments out in 3-5% increments.
+This enabled us to try out changes to benchmarks and fixes for particular browsers without risking our whole corpus of data.
+* Provided deep analysis of benchmarks before and after major changes like shifting from HTTP to HTTPS or changing which browser API is used to gather the data.
+Giving us confidence and ability to notify customers if they'll see a step function in their data.

 Sparkypants Studios
 ###################
 Senior Backend Enginer (Feb '16 - Jun '17)